jlbradha/Website_Ecology/content/Overview.md

 * Understand principles and theories describing terrestrial biotic and abiotic factors in the environment

-* Analyze interactions between organisms in the environment and model how changes in interactions will infuence the future of an ecosystem
+* Analyze interactions between organisms in the environment and model how changes in interactions will influence the future of an ecosystem

 * Formulate ecological hypotheses, design and implement simple field research methods, and analyse field data using appropriate statistical techniques